Posts Tagged ‘control’

 Monday, December 7th, 2009

-plotting a course Someone responded to my blog yesterday “I usually let it go with the flow……or better……where the flow takes us……….”
+Someone responded to my blog yesterday “I usually let it go with the flow……or better……where the flow takes us……….”
 And it made me realise that what sounds rather like a bit of a hippy cliché in fact contains some really serious keys to successful change.
 Change is organic; it comes from within.
 Attempts to impose it from the outside (the usual method in most businesses) is almost doomed to fail.
 We need to encourage and enable people to change, not force it.

 Working with the currents of ‘What Is’, rather than what we would like to be, uses the same principles as sailing, which forces the sailor to shift his course to take account of the wind, tides and weather rather than merely following an arbitrary plotted route.